Cumulocity-IoT/apama-streaming-analytics-esper2apama/README.md

 features that the tool does not attempt to translate automatically or which require human checking, and comments are added to the generated Apama EPL file to flag these.
 See the disclaimer section below for more details.

+The tool will generate EPL that works as of version 10.6.6 of the Apama microservice.

 # Getting started